 If these are faulty, it will reduce the heat getting in your home.
 A "flickering or yellow pilot light could be a sign of excess carbon monoxide in gas furnaces."

 16. Turn off Kitchen, Bath, and Other Exhaust Fans

-Turn off kitchen, bath, and other exhaust fans within 20 minutes after you are done cooking or bathing.
+Turn off the kitchen, bath, and other exhaust fans within 20 minutes after cooking or bathing.

 When replacing exhaust fans, consider installing high-efficiency, low-noise models.

 Deliberately tripping and resetting safety controls ensures proper shut-off in the event of a real emergency.

 You may feel comfortable doing this by investing in a chimney cleaning kit (brushes and fiberglass handles).
 However, you may be better off hiring a chimney sweep if you are unsure what to do (although it is not hard and only a little messy).

 Your furnace flue ventilates toxic gases, so it must be clean and free of obstructions such as squirrels and bird nests or heavy deposits of soot.

 19. Inspect and Lubricate all Moving Parts